jessicawitte92/THISTLE_project/code/README.md

 ## How to use the notebooks

 ### Baseline workflow
-1. Run `img_preprocessing.ipynb` to enhance scanned images.
+1. Run `img_preprocessing.ipynb` to enhance scanned images and extract OCR text
-2. Run `img_ocr.ipynb` to extract OCR text.
+2. Run `post_ocr.ipynb` to evaluate prompt-based correction using local LLMs.
-3. Run `post_ocr.ipynb` to evaluate prompt-based correction using local LLMs.
+3. 3.
+Run `fine-tuning.ipynb` to explore the performance of a fine-tuned LLM.
-4. Run `accuracy_and_results.ipynb` to compare OCR quality.
+4. Run `accuracy_and_results.ipynb` to compare OCR quality across results.

 ### Fine-tuning workflow (optional)
 1. Run `post_ocr.ipynb` to establish baseline performance.